Centaurea Scabiosa, Greater Knapweed

 Flowers:

 Flowerheads are up to 6 cm in diameter, formed of many narrow, pink to purple (occasionally white) florets; those at the edge are spreading, wider and elongated.
-The overlapping, triangular bracts around the involucre are green at the base and centre, and brown at the top, and are fringed with bristly spines.
+The overlapping, triangular bracts around the involucre are green at the base and centre, and brown at the top, in a horseshoe-shaped arc, and are fringed with bristly spines.
 Flowerheads are solitary

 Leaves: